guybrush77/rapidobj/README.md

 target_link_libraries(my_app PRIVATE rapidobj::rapidobj)
 ```

-RapidObj cmake script places the header file in a ```rapidobj``` subfolder of the include directory.
+rapidobj cmake script places the header file in a ```rapidobj``` subfolder of the include directory.
 Consequently, the include directive in your code should look like this:

 ```cpp
 #include "rapidobj/rapidobj.hpp"
 ```

-What if you don't want to install RapidObj in a system directory?
-RapidObj allows you to specify custom install folders.
+What if you don't want to install rapidobj in a system directory? rapidobj allows you to specify custom install folders.
 CMake cache variable RAPIDOBJ_INCLUDE_DIR is used to set header file install location; RAPIDOBJ_CMAKE_DIR is used to set cmake files install location.
-For example, to install RapidObj in a folder ```local``` inside your home directory, the cmake configuration and generation steps are as follows:
+For example, to install rapidobj in a folder ```local``` inside your home directory, the cmake configuration and generation steps are as follows:

 ```bash
 cmake -B build -DRAPIDOBJ_INCLUDE_DIR=${HOME}/local/include -DRAPIDOBJ_CMAKE_DIR=${HOME}/local/cmake .